The Best Home Insurance Quotes in London

 • Fire: No matter what causes the fire, your insurance company will cover the costs of replacing, rebuilding or repairing your property and recovering your belongings.

-• Lightning: Should lightning strike your property, it could damage the wiring in your walls as well as break your appliances and electronics.
+• Lightning or electrical current: Should lightning strike your property, it could damage the wiring in your walls as well as break your appliances and electronics.
 This will pay for repairing or replacing whatever ends up damaged.
+Any other electrical current could do the same (and is also usually covered).

 • Theft and vandalism: If your home happens to get robbed, this will pay for the replacement of the stolen items.
 The same applies if the home gets vandalized.
 Again, it’s important to evaluate your possessions so you are properly covered for all contents.